 Background:

-50 percent of Ethiopia’s population, estimated at 94 million.
+The Oromo people make up nearly 50 percent of Ethiopia’s population, estimated at 94 million.
 The current ostentatious ethnic federalism, aside from allowing for linguistic and cultural promotion, has done little to improve the political marginalization of the Oromo within the Ethiopian state.
 Even the types of cultural celebrations allowed are tailored to the liking of the ruling party.
 For instance, the 2012 annual Irreechaa celebration was accompanied by strict checkpoints.
 At least 150 were arrested and as many were turned away from the celebration.

 Although the Oromo language, one of the five most widely spoken languages in Africa, is the lingua-franca of Ethiopia, there is no single media outlet, other than the government-run agitprop, that caters to the Oromo in their language.
 There is very little that makes for international headlines about the Oromo.
 When the Oromo make news, it is usually for another round of arbitrary arrests or a sham verdict handed down to Oromo activists or politicians by the Horn of Africa country's kangaroo courts.